alissatroiano/Hue/README.md

 #### Local Development

-- ***Sqlite3*** will be used to store data locally before deployment.

-- Once the application is deployed, the developer will port the data to the robust database management system, ***PostgreSQL**.

 ## Features

 To meet all of Hue's goals and needs, this application will be built with the following features: